cashwalk/nestjs-typed-config/README.md

 `nestjs-typed-config-module` is type-safe nestjs config module & service.
 You can use ConfigService with type-safety, without additional type-casting.

-What you need is just define your joi schema with typing, and pass it through module and service.
+What you need to do is just define your joi schema with typing, and pass it through module and service.

-You can use all options in ConfigModule.forRoot, and also you can use all methods in ConfigService.
+You can use all options in ConfigModule.forRoot, and you can also use all features in ConfigService.
-This will make you can migrate your ConfigModule to TypedConfigModule more easily.
+This will make your migration from ConfigModule to TypedConfigModule easier.

 ## example